sbnaumann/RadTraff_Scraper/README.md

 # RadTraff_Scraper
-This is a web scraper that looks for instances of radio-logical trafficking world wide
+This is a web scraper that looks for instances of radiological trafficking world wide